If you’re concerned that you or your child has ADHD, you’re not alone.

 Although boys and men are much more likely to be diagnosed with ADHD than girls and women – the truth is ADHD most likely occurs about the same in both genders.

 A major reason why men are diagnosed more often is they usually have more outward symptoms like impulsiveness and hyperactivity.
 Meanwhile, women express more internalized symptoms.
-These symptoms include low self-esteem, short attention span, or even anxiety related to their ADHD symptoms.
+These symptoms include low self-esteem, short attention span, depression or even anxiety related to their ADHD symptoms.

 Girls often go undiagnosed because they have symptoms that are less disruptive in the classroom compared to boys.